mjellma/JDBCLY/README.md

 - Read from CSV files
 - Support for VARCHAR (String) and DOUBLE data types.
 - Data type is determined automatically.
-- The following SQL features are partially supported (formula support is missing):
+- The following SQL features are partially supported:
-    - Columns projection (select which columns to retrieve)
+    - Columns projection
-    - Order By (sort on column values)
+    - Order By
+    - Group By
-    - Where (filter on column values)
+    - Where (filter on column values only)
     - Limit
     - Offset
+    - The following functions: COUNT, MIN, MAX, SUM

 ## Documentation
 - General